Cloudoki/blm-node-sequelize/README.md

 - Besides the payload the handler will also be called with the blm as argument.
-You can use the blm to access shared services, for example the mailer service `blm.mailer`, the database modules `blm.db.YourModel`, and so on.
+You can use the blm to access shared services, for example the mailer service `blm.mailer`, the database modules `blm.db.YourModel`, logger `blm.logger` and so on.

 - The **context** object will already have some defined fields which ones will depend on the specific operation since it will go through different flow of core middlewares,